Are Pregnant Workers Protected Under Federal Law?

 Working during pregnancy scares a lot of women, most of the time they quit their job because they’re afraid of discrimination.
 While those that manage to work are struggling with their rights.
 PDA protects the rights of pregnant women or any woman that want to become pregnant in the future.

-* PDA coverage only applies to working places with more fifteen or more employees.
+* PDA coverage only applies to work places with more fifteen or more employees.

 * Your employer cannot terminate your contract because you reported him for violating your PDA rights